Kodak to stop selling inkjet printers from 2013

 Kodak said earlier this month that it may abandon efforts to auction its 1,000 digital imaging patents, and instead set up a new licensing company to help repay creditors.

-According to media reports, Kodak received only sub-$500 million bids from investor groups, including Apple Inc (AAPL.O) and Google Inc (GOOG.O).
+According to media reports, Kodak received only sub-$500 million bids from investor groups, including Apple Inc and Google Inc.

 (Reporting by Sayantani Ghosh in Bangalore; Editing by Saumyadeb Chakrabarty)